juanjux/wodri/design/api.markdown

     Send the email (must have been created as a draft before) `(MISSING) post: /email/draft`
     Create a new draft
+`(MISSING) post: /email/:id/addattach
+    Adds an attachment to the specified email (useful to start uploading the attachments while the draft is being edited).
 `get: /:id/emaildelete/`
     Email.deleted = true
 `get: /:id/emailpurge/`